saucelabs/sauce-docs/docs/testrunner-toolkit.md

 sidebar_label: Using Testrunner Toolkit
 ---

-<span className="sauceGold">BETA FEATURE</span><p/>

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Testrunner Toolkit is a containerized testing solution that allows you to get the benefits of the Sauce Labs platform while maintaining your test suites in your favorite JavaScript framework.
+Testrunner Toolkit is a containerized testing solution that allows you to get the benefits of the Sauce Labs platform while maintaining your test suites in your favorite framework.

 ## How it Works

-At the heart of the toolkit is the `saucectl` command line, which performs the underlying business logic to access the tests in your existing JavaScript framework, run them (either in the Sauce Labs Cloud or locally in a Docker image), then securely transmit the test assets to the Sauce Labs platform, where you can review, share, and evaluate your test outcomes at scale.
+At the heart of the toolkit is the `saucectl` command line, which performs the underlying business logic to access the tests in your existing framework, run them (either in the Sauce Labs Cloud or locally in a Docker image), then securely transmit the test assets to the Sauce Labs platform, where you can review, share, and evaluate your test outcomes at scale.

 ## Supported Frameworks and Browsers